aaazureee/aaazureee.github.io/README.md

 ## Group Projects
 ### Event Booking System
-**A web application that simulates an event booking system for my university, using Node.js, Express and MongoDB**
+**A web application that simulates an event booking system for my university, using Node.js, Express and MongoDB.**
 - Built the front-end interface using Bootstrap CSS which supports Responsive Design.
 - Wrote test cases for database operations using [MochaJS](https://mochajs.org/).
-- Implemented authentication and authorization for staff account and student account.
+- Implemented user authentication and authorization for staff account and student account.
 - Deployed a production version which uses gzip compression and server-side caching of minified static assets (JS and CSS).

 [GitHub](https://github.com/aaazureee/uow-event) •